nablang/nablang/doc/nabla/basic-syntax.md

 scoping is a way to separate concerns. `scope` in fact creates a new class and provide ways

-    data Foo
+    struct Foo
       a
     end
     class Foo
       def a; # no way: can not overwrite final method scope foo
-        def a; # ok, since scope is an implicit sub data type end
+        def a; # ok, since scope is an implicit sub struct type end
     end

-The goodness: one data type can re-use other data-types methods.
+The goodness: one struct type can re-use other struct-types methods.

 and can delegate methods